Types of Spine Surgery Treatments in India: A Detailed Guide

 Procedure

 During spinal fusion, a surgeon places bone or a bonelike material, known as a bone graft, in the space between the vertebrae intended for fusion.
 This graft can be sourced from a bone bank, harvested from the patient’s own body (often from the pelvis), or be a human-made synthetic material.
 To enhance stability and promote the healing process, metal plates, screws, or rods are frequently inserted to hold the bones together until the fusion solidifies into a single, solid bone mass.
-The surgical approach can vary, with access to the spine from the front (anterior spinal fusion) or the back (posterior spinal fusion), depending on the specific location of the affected vertebrae and the nature of the condition being treated.
+The surgical approach can vary.
+With access to the spine from the front (anterior spinal fusion) or the back (posterior spinal fusion), depending on the specific location of the affected vertebrae and the nature of the condition being treated.

-When is it performed?
+When does it perform?

 This procedure is typically performed to make the spine more stable, correct significant deformities like scoliosis, or reduce chronic pain caused by conditions such as severe arthritis or after the removal of a damaged disc.